buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcElectricDistributionBoardTypeEnum.md

 # IfcElectricDistributionBoardTypeEnum

-The _IfcElectricDistributionBoardTypeEnum_ defines different types and/or functions of electric distribution boards.
+The _IfcElectricDistributionBoardTypeEnum_ defines different types and/or functions of electric distribution boards.<!-- end of definition -->

 > HISTORY New type in IFC4.
 Replaces IfcElectricDistributionPointTypeEnum.

 ## Items